10 Spring Activities for Toddlers (Calm, Simple and Screen-Free)

 Why Spring Is Perfect for Toddler Outdoor Play

-At this age children learn primarily through:
+At this age, toddlers learn through:

-- movement
+• movement

-- repetition
+• repetition

-- observation
+• observation

-Outdoor play naturally supports all of these.
+Spring naturally supports all of this.

 If your toddler often struggles with emotional ups and downs during this stage, you may also notice that behaviour changes appear suddenly.
 This guide explains why 18-month-olds can suddenly become moody and emotionally intense, and how developmental shifts influence toddler behaviour.